mlogan914/sdtm-data-pipeline-aws/README.md

         └── outputs.tf              # VPC outputs
 ```
 ### Compliance Validation
-- **Pinnacle21 CLI**: Integrated for CDISC compliance checks, ensuring adherence to regulatory standards.
+- `**Pinnacle21 CLI**`: Integrated for CDISC compliance checks, ensuring adherence to regulatory standards.
 Future iterations will address broader regulatory compliance and full domain coverage.
 - Pinnacle21 (Previously known as OpenCDISC), is a software solution widely used in the clinical research industry for ensuring compliance with CDISC (Clinical Data Interchange Standards Consortium) standards.
 It provides automated validation checks for SDTM (Study Data Tabulation Model) datasets, ensuring that data meets regulatory requirements for submission to agencies like the FDA.
-> **Note**: Pinnacle21 Community and its CLI are only supported on Windows and macOS, making Linux OS incompatible.
+> - **Note**: Pinnacle21 Community and its CLI are only supported on Windows and macOS, making Linux OS incompatible.
-> To work around this, a placeholder script has been added to simulate a P21 validation run.
+> - To work around this, a placeholder script has been added to simulate a P21 validation run.
 This can later be replaced with custom scripts if needed.
 Initially, the P21 validation step was planned as part of the pipeline, but due to this limitation, it is not feasible.
 An alternative would be to provision a Windows VM for validation, but this may introduce unnecessary overhead.
 A more efficient approach could be to run the tool externally from the pipeline.

 ### Metadata Management